chinchang/cta.js/README.md

 Browser Support
 -----

-**cta.js** works only on Google Chrome currently.
-Other modern browsers are to be supported next.
+**cta.js** works best on latest versions of Google Chrome, Firefox and Safari.

 For all non-supported browsers, the library does nothing and fallbacks to normal behavior without any explicit handling in your code.